 Alternatively, Sandra Garcia of Acecorico made some amazing superhero Easter Eggs for her very lucky kid.
 Batman’s ears and Thor’s wings are pretty inspired.

-Hello Kitty Easter Eggs (tutorial, Mommy Brain Reports)
+Hello Kitty Easter Eggs (tutorial no longer available, Mommy Brain Reports)

 Almost too cute to eat, I like how sweet little Hello Kitty Easter eggs are, and how easy they are to make.
 A couple of Sharpies should do the trick, but teeny bows applied by your littlest decorator make them special.